-Fees are charged as per different agreements as agreed with the clients
+Fees are charged as per different agreements as agreed with the clients.
+UAAF: 1%

-The Minimum Portfolio size for inclusion in the composite is as follows:
+The Minimum Portfolio size for inclusion in the composite is as follows: For Rs.100 Million per Fund (which is also the

-For Portfolio/Fund Rs.100 Million per Fund (which is also the minimum regulatory requirement to start a fund) For SMA Rs.
+For SMA Rs.
 25 Million per Managed Account